-Students must only use calculators that are allowable for their grade/course assessment.
-Only students with a specific calculator accommodation may use calculators outside of their grade/course level.
-In order to provide comparability across schools in the consortium, students must only use calculators that are allowable for their grade-level/course assessment.
-PARCC assessment items were developed with PARCC's Calculator Policy in mind.
-Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed (except for students with an appropriate accommodation).
-Speak with your School Test Coordinator for more information about PARCC's Calculator Policy.
+Students must only use calculators that are allowable for their grade assessment.
+Only students with a specific calculator accommodation may use calculators outside of their grade level.
+In order to provide comparability across schools, students must only use calculators that are allowable for their grade-level assessment.
+IAR assessment items were developed with the Calculator Policy in mind.
+Allowing for the use of a calculator that is not designated for the grade-level assessment may unfairly disadvantage or advantage students and is, therefore, not allowed (except for students with an appropriate accommodation).
+Speak with your School Test Coordinator for more information about the Calculator Policy.

 If a student needs a calculator in a non-calculator section as an accommodation, the student will need a hand-held calculator because an online calculator will not be available.
 If a student needs a specific calculator (e.g., large key, talking), the student may also bring his or her own, provided it is specified in his or her approved IEP or 504 plan.
-For more clarifications and complete guidance, refer to Section 3 (4D and 4E) of the AF&A Manual and the Calculator FAQ's under the Calculator Policy at http://avocet.pearson.com/PARCC/Home.
+For more clarifications and complete guidance, refer to Section 4 (4D and 4E) of the AF&A Manual and the Calculator FAQ's under the Calculator Policy at http://il.mypearsonsupport.com.